 Conference Presentation Grant

 The Conference Presentation Grant is to offset costs for students who are presenting their research at a conference.
+All students are eligible to apply to only one Conference Presentation Grant per academic year.

 - The student must have been accepted to present as an (co)author at a peer-reviewed/juried conference (e.g., presenting a paper or poster, or leading a symposium or workshop).